mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/setenv_getenv.md

       perror("setenv");                     //of $PWD with the value of ppath which is defined by the environment
                                             //of $HOME

 This is to change the environment of `$PWD` in this case it take the value that the `ppath` is pointing to which in this case is `/class/classes/username` which is also `$HOME`.
-The overwrite paramater is non-zero so it replaces the environment of `$PWD` to `ppath`
+The overwrite paramater is non-zero so it replaces the environment of `$PWD` to `ppath`.

     ppath = getenv("PWD");                  //gets the environment of $PWD if(ppath == NULL)                       //error checking